 The College will remain ever mindful of the Reporting Individual’s well-being, and will take ongoing steps to protect them from retaliation or harm and work with the student to create a safety plan.
 Retaliation against the Reporting Individual, whether by students or College employees, will not be tolerated.
 The College will also:

-- Assist the victim in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance both on and off campus (see portion of policy identifying these);
+- Assist the Reporting Individual in accessing other available victim advocacy, academic support, counseling, disability, health or mental health services, and legal assistance both on and off campus (see portion of policy identifying these);

-- Inform the victim of the right to report a crime to campus or local law enforcement – and provide the victim with assistance if the victim wishes to do so.
+- Inform the Reporting Individual of the right to report a crime to campus or local

 If the College determines that it can respect a Reporting Individual’s request for confidentiality, the College will also take immediate action as necessary to protect and assist the Reporting Individual.
 If the College honors the request for confidentiality, the Reporting Individual must understand that the College’s ability to meaningfully investigate the incident and pursue disciplinary action against the Responding Student may be limited.